penguinland/visual_diff/README.md

 After that, just `pip install -r requirements.txt`, and you should be good!

-If you get complaints about not doing this in a virtual environment, try `python -m venv venv`, then `source venv/bin/activate`, and then try installing the requirements again.
+If you get errors about not doing this in a virtual environment, try `python -m venv venv`, then `source venv/bin/activate`, and then try installing the requirements again.